How to Use Video Content to Attract and Hire Top Talent

 A wise man once said, "Anything worth doing is worth doing right," so with that in mind, let's take a quick look (a 40,000-foot, one-size-fits-all view) of the five types of video content best suits your recruitment and employer branding strategy.

 This is where a day-in-the-life video piece comes in handy.
-Job-shadowing or following a current employee through the daily activities of their position not only conveys what a particular job entails but does so in a way that so much of social media, snackable content, and other forms of information distribution are based on in 2020.
+Job-shadowing or following a current employee through the daily activities of their position not only conveys what a particular job entails but does so in a way that so much of social media, snackable content, and other forms of information distribution are based on today.

 In short, even though this kind of video content should focus more on the actual position itself, don't forget about the human interest side, and viewers will be more apt to engage with the content and the messaging if they feel connected with the subject on screen.

-You've likely done employee testimonials, whether for social media, your website, blog, landing page, or other digital destination.
+You've likely done employee testimonials for social media, your website, blog, landing page, or other digital destination.
 But because this kind of recruitment and employer branding content lands with the most resonance when it comes straight from the mouth of an employee, leveraging employee testimonials via a video format not only draws more traffic to your given destination but also provides a residual benefit from the company culture and employee morale standpoint.

 People like to talk.
 People want to tell their stories.
 Employees appreciate being noticed, have their employer take an interest in what they do, why they do it, why they love their work, and how it helps aid your organization's goals.
 Integrating employee testimonials via video not only puts in the best-in-class status in global companies that leverage this kind of content, but it also signals to your employees respect, admiration, and appreciation for their role within your organization.